Definitions - Staff in Higher Education 2015/16

 - Known disability status includes those members of staff that reported they have no known disability, plus those that reported a disability.

-- Unknown includes those members of staff that were reported as Information refused.
+- Unknown includes those members of staff that were reported as Information refused or Not available, for example if the staff member did not respond to the request for information.

 Nationality defines the country of legal nationality.
 This is not necessarily the domicile.
 The code list is determined by the National Statistics Country Classification 2006 (NSCC).